Scholarships Available

 - Are pursuing graphic arts or art studies in college

-One, four-year renewable award to a graduating high school senior from Grant High School.
+To be awarded to a graduating high school senior from Grant High School

 - Preference given to children of Grant Public Schools staff